yangchenyun/yangchenyun.github.com/source/_posts/2013-07-06-value-objects-explained-with-ruby.markdown

 - Value objects have multiple attributes
 - Attributes should be immutable across its life cycle
-- Equality is determined by its attributes (and its type).
+- Equality is determined by its attributes (and its type)

 We've already seen the implementation of `Money` value objects with Ruby normal class syntax.
 Let's complete the implementation by adding methods for determining equality.